-Note: Approximately 19,000 C-corporations took this deduction in 2005.
+Note: Approximately 15,500 C-corporations claimed this deduction in Tax Year 2008, although only 5,592 had tax liability to offset.
 In practice, S-corporations cannot take this deduction; their shareholders may deduct their share of net economic losses in the corporation through the individual income tax.
 (See 105-134.7(a)(4).)